ISRO: Solar probes

+Aditya-L1

+On 2 September 2023, ISRO launched the 400 kg Aditya-L1 mission to study the solar corona.
+It is the first Indian space-based solar coronagraph to study the corona in visible and near-infrared bands.
+The main objective of the mission is to study coronal mass ejections (CMEs), their properties (the structure and evolution of their magnetic fields for example), and consequently constrain parameters that affect space weather.
+On 6 January 2024, Aditya-L1 spacecraft, India's first solar mission, has successfully entered its final orbit around the first Sun-Earth Lagrange point (L1), approximately 1.5 million kilometers from Earth.

 Future projects

 ISRO is developing and operationalising more powerful and less pollutive rocket engines so it can eventually develop much heavier rockets.
-It also plans to develop electric and nuclear propulsion for satellites and spacecrafts to reduce their weight and extend their service lives.
-Long-term plans may include crewed landings on Moon and other planets as well.
+It has also planned to deploy a space station above earth where astronauts can stay for 15–20 days.
+The time frame is 5–7 years after Gaganyaan mission, to develop electric and nuclear propulsion for satellites and spacecraft to reduce their weight and extend their service lives.
+Long-term plans may include crewed landings on the Moon and other planets as well.

-Launch vehicles and engines
+Engines and launch vehicles

 Semi-cryogenic engine

-SCE-200 is a rocket-grade kerosene (dubbed "ISROsene") and liquid oxygen (LOX)-based semi-cryogenic rocket engine inspired by RD-120.
-The engine will be less polluting and far more powerful.
-When combined with the GSLV Mark III, it will boost its payload capacity; it will be clustered in future to power India's heavy rockets.
+SE-2000 is a rocket-grade RP-1 kerosene (dubbed "ISROsene") and liquid oxygen (LOX)-based semi-cryogenic rocket engine inspired by RD-120.
+The engine will be less polluting and far more powerful than the existing Vikas engine.
+When combined with the LVM3, it will boost its payload capacity; it will be clustered in future to power India's heavy rockets.

+On 28 March 2025, ISRO announced significant progress in the design and development of a semi-cryogenic engine with a high thrust of 2,000 kN that will power the semi-cryogenic booster stage of the LVM3.

 Methalox engine

 Reusable methane and LOX-based engines are under development.
 Methane is less pollutive, leaves no residue and hence the engine needs very little refurbishment.
 The LPSC began cold flow tests of engine prototypes in 2020.